Families of jets of arc type and higher (co)dimensional Du Val singularities: Higher Du Val singularities

 What we know about Du Val singularities already tells us that $\lct(\fb) > 1$; this can also be checked directly using Howald's formula for the log canonical threshold of monomial ideals \cite{How01}.
 Therefore $\lct(\fa) > e$, hence $\mld_0(\A^{2e+1},eX) > 0$.
 We conclude that $\mld_0(\A^{2e+1},eX) = 1$, as required. \end{proof}

-\begin{remark} Assuming $k = \C$, hDV singularities are closely related certain hypersurface singularities studied by Arnold \cite{Arn72}.
-These are isolated hypersurface singularities characterized by the property that their versal deformations only contain finitely many analytically inequivalent singularities.
+\begin{remark} Assuming $k = \C$, hDV singularities are closely related certain hypersurface singularities studied by Arnol'd \cite{Arn72}.
+These are isolated hypersurface singularities characterized by the property that their versal deformations only contain finitely many analytically inequivalent singularities, and are known as \emph{simple singularities}.
 They were classified in \cite{Arn72}; see also \cite[Example~(3.4)]{Bur74}.
-In the notation of \cref{p:eg-hDV}, for any $\fa$ (which, according to the proposition, corresponds to an example of a hDV singularity) the vanishing of a general element $h \in \fa$ defines an Arnold singularity, and all Arnold singularities arise in this way.
-Conversely, the examples of hDV singularities provided by \cref{p:eg-hDV} are complete intersections of Arnold singularities of the same type. \end{remark}
+In the notation of \cref{p:eg-hDV}, for any $\fa$ (which, according to the proposition, corresponds to an example of a hDV singularity) the vanishing of a general element $h \in \fa$ defines a simple singularity, and all simple singularities arise in this way.
+Conversely, the examples of hDV singularities provided by \cref{p:eg-hDV} are complete intersections of simple singularities of the same type. \end{remark}

 \begin{proposition} Let $X$ be a variety with hDV singularities.
 Then $X$ has isolated singularities. \end{proposition}

 \begin{proof} Let $f \colon Y \to X$ be a log resolution that is an isomorphism over $X_\reg$, and let $E$ be the reduced exceptional locus.
 Note that $K_{Y/X} \ge 0$.